MediaComem/biopocket/docs/PROJECT-MANAGEMENT.md

       <td>Estimation</td>
       <td>Product Owner & Scrum Master</td>
       <td>
+        Move the story here to start the estimation phase:
         <ul>
           <li>Assign the story to a developer.</li>
           <li>Have the Development Team define the story's technical tasks and estimate the work effort.</li>